 Overview of Marcus by Goldman Sachs Bank CDs

 Marcus by Goldman Sachs offers nine CD term lengths between six months and six years, allowing you to save toward both your short-term and long-term savings goals.
+Opening a CD account with Marcus is free, too.
 Accounts with longer terms earn at more competitive interest rates.
 When you fund your account with at least $500 within 10 days of opening it, you’ll receive the highest rate Marcus offers for your selected CD.